Skip to content

 Users can access HPSS data remotely using Globus.
 We recommend a two-stage process to move data to or from HPSS and a remote site.
 Use Globus to transfer the data between NERSC and the remote site (your scratch or CFS directory would make a useful temporary staging point at NERSC) and use hsi or htar to move the data into HPSS.

-Use the Xfer Queue
+Use the Xfer QOS

 HPSS Usage Charging